Mulroney warns of ‘rough’ NAFTA talks ahead

 “There are times when America is going to want to negotiate directly with Mexico and there are times they will want to negotiate directly with us to resolve simply some bilateral matters but I think the broad thrust of the negotiations will remain essentially trilateral,” he said.

 Canada is fortunate because it has such a close relationship with the U.S., unlike Mexico, Mr. Mulroney said.
-President Trump campaigned against drugs and illegal immigrants coming in from Mexico and promised to build a wall.
+Mr. Trump campaigned against drugs and illegal immigrants coming in from Mexico and promised to build a wall.

 “There is a world of difference between the NAFTA negotiations that I think they see coming with Mexico and what they see coming with us,” he said.
 “Canada has security arrangements with the United States.
 We are members of NATO and NORAD together.
 We are G7 members together.
 Our relationship is a different kettle of fish.”